-• An internal office practice sets out a communication schedule to inform applicants approximately every two months, when an application remains incomplete.
+• An internal office practice sets out a communication schedule to provide applicants approximately two months, to provide material when an application remains incomplete.

-• Letters from the Registrar seeking further information regarding an applicant's conduct are forwarded within one to two weeks of the Registrar initially reviewing the application.
+• Letters from the Registrar seeking further information regarding an applicant's conduct may be forwarded within one to two weeks of the Registrar initially reviewing the application.

-• Letters from the Registrar seeking an applicant's consent to a term, condition and limitation are forwarded to the applicant within two to four weeks of the Registrar reviewing the application.
+• Letters from the Registrar seeking an applicant's consent to a term, condition and limitation may be forwarded to the applicant within two to four weeks of the Registrar reviewing the application.

-• Applicants who are issued a certificate of registration are mailed a resource binder with their certificate of registration within: a) one week to two weeks in the first quarter of the year; and, b) two to three weeks in the second, third and fourth quarters of the year (New members receive a prorated refund of the registration fee in the second, third or fourth quarters of the year which requires a number of additional administrative controls).
+• Applicants who are issued a certificate of registration are mailed a registration letter within several days of registration followed by resource material with their certificate of registration within: a) one week to two weeks in the first quarter of the year; and, b) two to three weeks in the second, third and fourth quarters of the year (New members receive a prorated refund of the registration fee in the second, third or fourth quarters of the year which requires a number of additional administrative controls).